jkingsman/qanon-mcp-server/README.md

-# QAnon is a dangerous cult.
+## QAnon is a dangerous cult.
 This archive is for research purposes only, and I do _not_ endorse any material in this repo.

 # Q-Anon Posts/Drops MCP Server

 An MCP (Model Context Protocol) server that provides access to a dataset of Q-Anon posts for anthropological/sociological research.
 This server allows AI assistants like Claude to search, filter, and analyze the Q-Anon drops.

 Posts are drawn from https://github.com/jkingsman/JSON-QAnon.
+You can learn more about how the source data was composed there, as well as find alternate formats, schemas, etc.

 ### Warning: This tool was entirely vibe coded.
 Use at your own risk.